Yannis Tseklenis

 Yannis Tseklenis (Greek; Γιάννης Τσεκλένης; 6 November 1937 – 29 January 2020) was a Greek fashion designer.

 Early life

-Born in Athens, Greece on 6 November 1937, he was the son of Costas Tseklenis from Pyrgos, Elis regional unit (located in the Peloponnese area of Greece) and Melania Pastirmadji who was born in Constantinople.
+Born in Athens, Greece on 6 November 1937, he was the son of Costas Tseklenis from Pyrgos, Elis regional unit (located in the Peloponnese area of Greece) and of Melania Pastirmadji who was born in Constantinople.
 He grew up and completed his studies in Athens.
 He attended Athens College and graduated from the Moraitis School.

 Personal life

 In 1960 he married Aspa Pesmazoglou and eventually divorced in 1965.
 They had one son, Constantinos Tseklenis, a conceptual artist and cinematographer, born in 1963.
 In 1976 Yannis Tseklenis married his second wife, the model and Miss Greece of 1954, Efi Melas, with whom he had been living since 1965.

 Career

 Summary

 Yannis Tseklenis is recognised today as the leading Greek fashion designer of the second half of the 20th century who introduced Greek fashion to the contemporary international fashion world.
 His creations from 1965 to 1991 were sold worldwide by leading stores in more than 30 countries.

 During the 1960s and 1970s, he drew inspiration from Greek and world cultural styles, which he developed for fashion in his textile patterns.
 His collections featured designs inspired by ancient Greek vases, Byzantine manuscripts, traditional Greek wood carvings and paintings; African, Chinese, Indonesian, Russian, and Spanish art; heraldry; insects; cartoons; Persian tapestries; the Unicorn tapestries; and paintings by the Impressionists, Dominicos Theotokopoulos (El Greco), Henri Rousseau, and Yannis Gaitis.

 By the late 1970s and 1980s the Tseklenis brand name could also be found on distinguished lines of house linens, wall and floor tiles, luggage, hosiery, uniforms, as well as the interior designs of cars, aircraft and hotels.
 His work was praised worldwide by leading fashion editors of the time, such as Bernadine Morris (New York Times), Sally Kirkland (Life Magazine), Eugenia Sheppard (International Herald Tribune, Los Angeles Times) and many others.

 Most recently, he was particularly active in the interior and exterior design and refurbishment of hotels, luxury housing estates, and public transport vehicles.